ktob/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-A repo for Course Projeckt
+A repo for the Course Project